dominickolbe/dominickolbe/README.md

 This project is created and tested with the following setup:

-- macOS Big Sur version 11.4
+- macOS Big Sur version 11.5 Beta
 - node v14.17.0
 - yarn v1.22.10